-I. God, having created man after his own image, capable of knowing, serving, and enjoying him, gave him a promise of a blessed and eternal life, upon condition of his perfect obedience to the divine law, threatening death as a just and necessary punishment of disobedience; by which death was meant, not only the dissolution of his bodily frame, but everlasting destruction, which consists in being east out from the gracious presence of the Lord, and buried in hell under his wrath.-The Lord made trial of man's obedience by a positive precept, (and by one which it was very easy to keep,) allowing him to eat of every tree of the garden of Eden, where he was placed, except the tree of knowledge of good and evil, and intimating to him, that in the day he ate of it, he should surely die; a threatening which, upon his transgression, was verified, he dying spiritually as soon as he had sinned, and becoming liable to death in its utmost extent.
-To this, man undoubtedly agreed: the Lord proposed nothing but what was just and good; and it was impossible for man, in his upright state, to hesitate one moment about giving his consent.
-The words of Eve to the serpent, at first alleging the command of God against eating the forbidden fruit, plainly show, that our first parents considered themselves as under the engagement which the Lord had proposed to them.
+- I. God, having created man after His own image, capable of knowing, serving, and enjoying Him, gave Him a promise of a blessed and eternal life, upon condition of His perfect obedience to the divine law, threatening death as a just and necessary punishment of disobedience; by which death was meant, not only the dissolution of His bodily frame, but everlasting destruction, which consists in being cast out from the gracious presence of the Lord, and buried in hell under His wrath.
+Lord made trial of man's obedience by a positive precept, (and by one which it was very easy to keep, allowing him to eat of every tree of the garden of Eden, where he was placed, except the tree of knowledge of good and evil, and intimating to him, that in the day he ate of it, he should surely die; a threatening which, upon his transgression, was verified, he dying spiritually as soon as he had sinned, and becoming liable to death in its utmost To this, man undoubtedly agreed: the Lord proposed nothing but what was just and good; and it was impossible for man, in his upright state. to hesitate one moment about giving his consent.
+The words of Eve to the serpent, at first alleging the command of God against eating the forbidden fruit, plainly show, that our first parents considered themselves as under the engagement which the Lord had proposed to them. - II.
+This transaction between God and man may be called a corenant.
+There was a promise, a condition, a penalty; and, it cannot be denied, an agreement on man's part to what God proposed.